In this lesson you will learn:

 Access to the Aura Console lets users manage projects and instances.
 Dashboard sharing is controlled by project roles (Viewer, Member, Admin).
 In Aura, connection to an instance uses the credentials you set when creating the instance.

-Confirm that the users you have invited have accepted the invitation to join your project, and have the Viewer role for the project.
+Confirm invited users accepted and hold the Viewer role on the project.

 Setting general project access